 Now the RevoRings (at least the ones without built-in HD+CPL) are not exactly expensive – certainly cheaper than a second good quality polarizer – so if you have plenty of lenses with different filter thread diameters and you are fed up with carrying a bunch of adapter rings around or having to buy new filters everytime you get a new lens: maybe the RevoRing is for you.

-I just wish it was a little less fiddly to remove the lens…
+I just wish it was a little less fiddly to remove from the lens…

 - Sony FE lenses: Our comprehensive and independent guide